laureny17/appreader-frontend/api-spec.md

 **Requirements:**

-- Author is the comment’s author.
+- Author is the comment's author.
 - `newText` is non-empty.

 **Effects:**